 In next period the NA2.1 task will continue to keep the EGI communication channels open and active as a means to support the dissemination and outreach activities, as well as a way to promote dialogue and community building.
 The task will promote the Champions programme and aims, over the next period, to increase the level of support granted to EGI Champions.
 It will also support the logistical organisation of the EGI Community Forum in Bari and the programme development.
-The first steps towards an EGI workshop in Amsterdam (4-8 April) will be taken.
+The first steps towards an EGI workshop in Amsterdam (4-8 April 2016) will be taken.

-Within task NA2.2 in next period it is planned to manage overall activity and hold regular phone meetings.
-In November 2014, during dedicated session at EGI Conference in Bari, it is foreseen to organize demo presenting Pay-for-Use functionality implemented in e-GRANT tool which is used to request and allocate resources in EGI Infrastructure.
+Within NA2.2 task in the next period it is planned to manage overall activity and hold regular phone meetings.
+In November 2014, during dedicated session at EGI Conference in Bari, it is foreseen to organize demo presenting Pay-for-Use functionality implemented in the e-GRANT tool which is used to request and allocate resources in the EGI e-Infrastructure.
 In addition the task plans to promote pay-for-use capabilities through engagement activities.

 CERN is establishing the mechanisms for performing cross‐border procurements by ERICs with their member states, including PCP/PPI and EU structural funds, will be further studied to understand the opportunities and implications.
-The pursuit of these actions and the opinions of the RIs on the results achieved will form the basis for the ‘cross border joint procurement’ task (NA2.2.5) in the EGI‐Engage project and provide material for the deliverable D2.11.
+The pursuit of these actions and the opinions of the RIs on the results achieved will form the basis for the ‘cross border joint procurement’ task (NA2.2.5) in the EGI‐Engage project and will provide material for the deliverable D2.11.
 The progress of this task will be reviewed by the participating partners and RIs at the EGI events starting with the EGI community forum in November 2015.

 Cyfronet plans to prepare a platform ready for a pilot execution of pay-for-use process comprising finishing the Implementation of a full negotiation scheme between customer, EGI broker and EGI provider and implementing P4U SLA Document in the platform.
-Other activities will be adapting metrics of EGI resources available in the system so they match the Customers’ requirements; supporting the Pilot execution of pay-for-use process in e-GRANT; implementing features suggested by the P4U Customer after the pilot P4U process execution and preparing for deploying P4U platform to production.
+Other activities will be: adapting metrics of EGI resources available in the system so they match the Customers’ requirements; supporting the Pilot execution of pay-for-use process in e-GRANT; implementing features suggested by the P4U Customer after the pilot P4U process execution and preparing for deploying P4U platform to production.

-Task NA2.3 in upcoming period will focus on formalization of agreements from mature discussions with industry organisation (i.e. UberCloud) and attend relevant events.
-CNRS partner will study what actions could be taken to engage concretely with the 3 SMEs already in contact.
+NA2.3 task in upcoming period will focus on formalization of agreements from mature discussions with industry organisation (i.e. UberCloud) and will attend relevant events.
+CNRS partner will study the best actions to be taken to engage concretely with the 3 SMEs already in contact.

-France Grilles organises Success days (i.e. grid, HPC and cloud days) in November in Paris.
+France Grilles will organise Success Days (i.e. grid, HPC and cloud days) in November in Paris.
 If possible it will seize the opportunity to contact other SMEs.
-A service unit of CNRS (ISCPIF) contacted a few weeks ago the France Grilles team to participate to the EGI business team.
+A service unit of CNRS (ISCPIF) contacted a few weeks ago the France Grilles team expressing the interest to participate to the EGI business team.
 This unit provides studies to industrials and its participation could be useful in the next months.

 IICT-BAS partner is planning to prepare and sign MoUs with the main interested SMEs, where to detail the concrete technical steps and areas of collaboration in relation to the Marketing platform, which will serve as an interface to the substantial new resources that will be available in IICT-BAS for science and innovation.
 An important event in this period will be the official opening of the new computer centre, where governmental officials, policymakers and representatives of industry will be present.
 This event will be used to demonstrate the interconnection with EGI services and the benefits for SMEs from their use.
 This will be a good occasion to achieve also some press and media coverage of our EGI activities.